To report an accident involving a public employee

-- Download and email - the Notification of Alleged Hazard form, complete it and then email it to firstname.lastname@example.org.
-Please include your name, address and telephone number so we can contact you to follow up.
+- Download and email - the Complaint Form for Public Sector Workplaces, complete it and then email it to firstname.lastname@example.org.
+Include your name, address, and phone number, so we can contact you to follow up.
 This information is confidential.

 DLS recommends that employees try to resolve safety and health issues first by reporting them to their supervisors, managers, or the safety and health committee.
 At any time, however, employees can complain to DLS.

 Employees or their representatives may complain if they believe there is a violation of a safety or health standard, or if there is any danger that threatens physical harm, or if an "imminent danger" exists.
 Enough information must be provided for DLS to determine if a hazard exists.
 Workers do not have to know whether a specific standard has been violated in order to file a complaint.

 The Department of Labor Standards (DLS) will follow-up by sending a written complaint letter or by conducting a site inspection.